-It is argued that information must be shared between agencies, courts and police in order to improve responses because victims may not always provide all relevant information to all of the services they engage with, either because they are unaware of the requirements, are fearful, or are exhausted and/or traumatised by abuse and re-telling of experiences.
-Advocates assert that greater information sharing allows agencies to be more informed about levels of risk and to provide more appropriate case management, as well as improving the decision making ability of the court and minimising the secondary victimisation
+Proponents of information sharing assert that information must be shared between agencies, courts and police in order to improve responses because victims may not always provide all relevant information to all of the services they engage with, either because they are unaware of the requirements, are fearful, or are exhausted and/or traumatised by abuse and re-telling of experiences.
+Increased information sharing is said to allow agencies to be more informed about levels of risk and to provide more appropriate case management, as well as improving the decision making ability of the court and minimising the secondary victimisation that can occur when victims have to retell their stories.
+The perceived benefits from preserving confidentiality, such as security of location, privacy in proceedings to minimise the shame and discrimination that may be experienced by victims and the protection of children living with violence, are not seen to outweigh the benefits of enhanced information sharing and collaboration.